fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/final-reflections.md

 I think I earned a B+.
 I never thought about how the history of diet could change my thinking about A or B. I learned to think about X more carefully because of E. I realized I hadn't ever thought about Y in terms of F before, but that it's important because of Z. Those issues are also relevant to F and G, because of H and J. I also was really interested in reading about Q because of T; I liked how the reading on R made me think about U differently, even though that was contradicted by S. I enjoyed the readings A, B, and C because of X and Y, as they made me question assumptions M and N that I had initially.
 I disagreed with the D reading because of O and S. I disagreed with the B reading because of X, but liked how it described Z. I would have liked to spend more time with some of the topics, such as P, Q, and R, but I had to pick up extra shifts at work, so some of my reflections were a little thin on those days.
 I had a hard time following the lecture on F, so my quiz score was low, but I thought it was interesting how A and B from the lecture connected with M and N from the earlier C and D readings.
 I thought the readings on J had some good ideas but I found the writing hard to follow (for example when the author discusses G), and so I didn't incorporate them into my reflections.
 But I was really into J and K, and thought I wrote some of the more interesting posts of the class, particularly my analysis of G and H. I thought it was interesting how topics L and M from the first week intersected with T and U from the third week in the sense of P and Q. And so on.

 Obviously you'll have SIGNIFICANTLY MORE DEPTH to your description in the sense that all the letters above will be well-explained and specific examples from the readings---and they won't all be crammed into a single sentence as I have done.
-What what is one sentence above should be a whole paragraph in your reflection.
+What is one sentence above should be a whole paragraph in your reflection.

 The point here is that this final learning reflection will CONNECT DIFFERENT TOPICS AND THEMES AND READINGS for the course.

-MOST IMPORTANTLY, I hope it's obvious that the sample (even in its intense vagueness) gives specific examples from the readings to illustrate a learning experience.
+I hope it's obvious that the sample (even in its intense vagueness) gives specific examples from the readings to illustrate a learning experience.
 In NO WAY does it resemble a week-by-week summary of the syllabus.

 ## Pro tips for success